Used Audi A3 Saloon cars for sale

 Is a used Audi A3 Saloon a good car?

-It’s a good-looking car, the A3 Saloon.
-Audi gave it an update in 2024 that brought along more complicated headlights and slightly changed badging, but to be honest you’d have to work for Audi to be able to spot the difference from ten feet away — which presumably will be good news for the resale value of older A3 Saloons.
+The Audi A3 Saloon is a good-looking car.
+Audi gave it an update in 2024 that brought along more complicated headlights and slightly changed badging, but to be honest you’d have to work for Audi to be able to spot the difference from ten feet away.

 The cabin is smart, with (optional on early models, standard later on) digital instruments under a neat cowl, and a 10.1-inch infotainment screen in the centre of the dash.
 Overall quality is excellent, and while you will spot some cheaper plastics here and there, they don’t spoil the effect.

 Space in the cabin is fine, although headroom in the back isn’t the best.
-The boot is usefully bigger than that of the Sportback hatchback, at 425 litres, although of course it’s not as versatile as the hatchback’s luggage area.
+The boot is usefully bigger than that of the Sportback hatchback, at 425 litres, although it’s not as versatile as the hatchback’s luggage area.
 It’s on a par with the BMW 2 Series Gran Coupe and more spacious than the A-Class Saloon.

 The Audi A3 Saloon might be small, but it feels almost like a big Audi when you get it out on the road.
 It’s smooth enough to be comfortable around town (although sporty S-Line models get firmer suspension, so beware of that if comfort is your thing) and it’s reasonably good fun on a twisty road.
 Plus, it’s refined enough to make long motorway journeys painless.
 If you want maximum fun, trade up to an S3, especially the 2024 update model.